Government incentives for plug-in electric vehicles: France

 From April 1, 2015, a super-bonus was introduced, increasing the financial incentive to a cumulative total of €10,000, consisting of the regular bonus of €6,300 for purchasing a pure electric car, plus up to €3,700 for customers scrapping a diesel-powered car in circulation before 1 January 2001.
 In the case of plug-in hybrids with CO_{2} emission levels between 21 and 60 g/km, the purchase bonus was €4,000 plus the scrapping premium of €3,700.
-Also a specific €500 grant was introduced for families which are below the income tax threshold who buy an ordinary new or second hand car below certain CO_{2} emission thresholds or a hybrid or electric car.
+Also a specific €500 grant was introduced for families which are below the income tax threshold who buy an ordinary new or secondhand car below certain CO_{2} emission thresholds or a hybrid or electric car.

 Effective January 4, 2016, the €6,300 bonus limited to 27% of the purchase price of vehicles emitting up to 20 g/km was kept.
 This bonus corresponds to pure electric vehicles and those equipped with a range extender.
 Vehicles emitting between 21 and 60 g/km are entitled to a €1,000 bonus.
 This bonus corresponds to the majority of plug-in hybrids.
 Conventional hybrid passenger cars emitting between 61 and 110 g/km with sufficient level of hybridization, with an electric motor with an output power of not be less than 10 kW, are entitle to a €750 bonus.
 Diesel-powered hybrids, such as the PSA Hybrid4, are no longer eligible for the bonus, even if the car emits less than 110 g/km of CO_{2}.

 The combined €10,000 super-bonus for the purchase or lease of a new all-electric car was maintained.
 To be eligible for the additional scrappage bonus, the old diesel-powered car have to be owned for at least a year and in circulation before 1 January 2006.
 The new vehicle must not be sold within 6 months of acquisition or have traveled less than 6000 km.

 The scrappage bonus for the purchase of an all-electric car was maintained at €3,700, while the bonus for plug-in hybrid car emitting between 21 and 60 g/km was set at €2,500.
 Only individuals or professionals are eligible for the scrappage bonus.
 Commercial vehicles are not eligible.
 Neither demonstration vehicles are eligible to the superbonus unless the vehicles are sold or leased within one year following the date of first registration.
 As of September 2016, the scrappage bonus of €3,700 for trading in old diesel-powered cars has been granted to more than 10,000 purchase transactions.